chanismile/Rent-a-Car-App/README.md

 # Rent a Car Apps
 This application manage rental cars.
 Including client and server apps.
-Data saved in MySql database.
+Data was saved in MySql database.

 ## Server app:
 * Store the company data: cars, branchs and users data